bitcoinph/bitcoin.org.ph/README.md

 You simply need to push additionnal commits on the appropriate branch of your GitHub repository.
 That's basically the same steps as above, except you don't need to re-create the branch and the pull request.

-**How reset and update your master branch with latest upstream changes**
+**How to reset and update your master branch with latest upstream changes**

 1. Fetch upstream changes. `git fetch upstream`
 2. Checkout to your master branch. `git checkout master`